Osteopathic medical degree

 Dr. Baik has completed several years of specialty training.
 After interning for a year at the Brown Family Residency Program in Pawtucket, Rhode Island, he was a resident in general surgery at St. Barnabas Hospital in Bronx, New York, and then at Arrowhead Regional Medical Center in Colton, California, where he served as Chief Resident in General Surgery from 2010 to 2011.

 Dr. Baik is Board Certified in General Surgery by the American Osteopathic Board of Surgery.
-He holds a medical license from Oklahoma and California.
+He holds a medical license from Oklahoma, Illinois and California.
 He is a member of the Society of Thoracic Surgeons, the American Osteopathic Association and the American College of Osteopathic Surgeons.
+In 2017, he was named to the Quality Oncology Practice Initiatives Task Force of the American Society of Clinical Oncology.
+He was also elected as the Secretary/Treasurer of the Cardio Thoracic Division of the American College of Osteopathic Surgeons.
 He has presented research on various issues of thoracic surgery at several professional meetings.